 If the goal of the meeting was not reached, one of the actionable items should address that problem, most likely with another meeting.

-To ensure future meetings are successful, the meeting owner should also send an email to all attendees after the meeting, reviewing the conclusions and actionable items.
+To ensure future meetings are successful, the meeting owner should also send an email to all attendees afterwards, reviewing the conclusions and actionable items.
 That email becomes a record of the decisions you made, and next related tasks.

 If the meeting was successful, everybody wins.